dwellner/tossu42/README.md

 If you would like to do some development yourself, feel free to do so.
 All code and documentation is provided to you under the MIT license.

+# Credits

+The running programs in tossu42 are based on the ones provided by the [tossu.com -site](https://www.tossu.com/).

+The splash screen photo was originally made by [Lucas Favre](https://unsplash.com/@we_are_rising)

 ## Development